mannie/AzureStreamerWorkshop/ACI.md

 1. You should be presented with a panel describing the service you're going to create; click `Create`.
   ![Create](ACI/VM/2.png)

 1. Complete the form with information about the VM you want to create, ensuring that you create a new resource group for your VM.
 Give your VM a name and select a region close to your current location (or another preferred location).
-Set the authentication type to `password` and provid a valid username-password pair.
+Set the authentication type to `password` and provide a valid username-password pair.
 You will also want to make sure that SSH is selected as a public inbound port.
 Once you have filled the form in, click `Review + create`.
   ![Review + create](ACI/VM/3.png)

 1. You will be asked to review the configuration of your VM; click `Create`.